Tall Girl Problems: I Lost My Cool But This Is How I Recovered

 I work hard on self-acceptance, but it’s not always easy.
 Not many people know this, but I still feel insecure about my height at times.

 Do you have things you feel insecure about?
 A lot of us do.
 So imagine if random strangers called out your insecurity on a regular basis.
-It could be your height, body shape, a facial feature, your voice, anything.
+It could be your height, body shape, facial feature, your voice, anything.
 Think about it.

 You would learn to tolerate it.
 Accept it.
 But you probably wouldn’t appreciate it.